 From late June, a new run of fish enters the river that is known as the true Summer run.
 It consists of 9- to 14-pound mint-bright hen fish, with some larger males up to and over 20-pounds.
 With them also run more grilse.
 These are fantastic fish and are free-takers.

 During the Autumn run, the numbers remain about even in the 20 to 30 fish per rod range, but these are some of the largest salmon.
-The run begins in the very first days of August at the same time mosquitoes begin to disappear.
+The run begins in the very first days of August at the same time mosquitoes start to disappear.

 By September, nearly half the catch is 10- to 20-pounds-plus, bright and fit with only a handful of grilse showing.
 As with salmon fishing anywhere, weekly results are greatly influenced by prevailing weather conditions.

 Ponoi Boats and Guides

 Guides: The camp enjoys the luxury of no less than 12 guides, four mechanics, and four chefs, as well as many other equally important backup staff who ensure that the camp is clean and working efficiently at all times.
-Whether Russian or from further afield, all fishing guides speak English and are true professionals capable of teaching all disciplines of spey casting, as well as single-handed rod casting.
-The combination of decades of experience on the river from the Russian team, as well as international experience, makes for a very strong and dedicated guide team.
+All fishing guides speak English and are true professionals, teaching all disciplines of spey casting, as well as single-handed rod casting.